apache/sling-whiteboard/featuremodel/readme.md

 * SFS010 - The feature model must support JCR Repository Initialization via the _repoinit_ language.
 See SFM190
 * SFS020 - The feature model must support features which contains repository content packages.
 See SFM180
 * SFS030 - The feature model should support all functionality previously provided by the Sling provisioning model.
+* SFS040 - A (Maven) tool must be provided that can create a launchable Sling Starter application from the feature model.

 # Prototype